The water crisis in Africa will not be solved by new loans, but by efficient public services and ingenious finance.

 Highlights

-• Africa loses billions of dollars each year to non‑revenue water, according to estimates from regional water utilities and development finance institutions.
-Recovering those losses is the fastest and lowest‑cost way to unlock investment without paying interest.
+.
+Every year, Africa loses billions of dollars in unaccounted-for water, according to estimates by water utilities and development banks.
+Recovering these losses is the fastest and least expensive way unlock investment, without incurring interest payments.

 1. Introduction

-Alex Money, CEO of Watermarq.
-He illustrated the problem with the AUDA-NEPAD AIP pyramid—a framework that maps out where money for water actually comes from.
-At the very top sits the sliver of highly concessional aid and grants.
-In the middle lie climate funds and development bank loans.
-However, the massive, unglamorous base of the pyramid—the place with the most potential to close the spending gap—has nothing to do with new debt.
-It is about “sweating the existing asset base.”
-“Why pay interest?
-Why take loans and pay interest when you can get stuff done without having to do that in the first instance?”
-Money asked the room.
-He noted that Africa loses billions annually to non-revenue water from leaks and theft, and tariffs too low to fund repairs or new treatment plants.
-Before any investor will take a revenue risk, utilities must demonstrate they can collect what they are owed and charge what the service costs.
-Fixing the fundamentals is the hard prerequisite for bankability.
-Moreover, Don Christensen, Executive Chairman of InvestBank Corp., described the safeguards institutional investors require: blocked revenue accounts, water purchase agreements with the same covenants as power deals, and first-loss capital to cushion construction risk.
-Investors are not afraid of water—they are afraid of unpredictability.
-Give them a tariff locked in by a credible regulator and an off-taker that pays on time, and the money will move.
+Alex Money, CEO of Watermarq, illustrated what is the problem by using the AUDA-NEPAD AIP pyramid, a tool that traces the true origin of water funding.
+At the very top of this pyramid is the tiny share of subsidies and highly concessional aid.
+In the middle, we find climate funds and development bank loans.
+But the immense base of the pyramid holds the greatest potential for closing the funding gap.
+And it has nothing to do with new debt. it’s quite simply “sweating those assets well”.
+Here is a question Alex Money asked the audience: “Why pay interest?
+Why take loans and pay interest when you can get stuff done without having to do that in the first place?”.
+He reminded them that Africa loses billions of dollars annually due to unpaid water bills—including leaks and theft—as well as tariffs that are too low to cover network maintenance or the construction of new wastewater treatment plants.
+Before an investor agrees to take a risk on future profits, public services must prove that they are able to collect back payments owed and charge a fair price for their services.
+Getting these fundamentals right is an essential prerequisite for any project to be bankable.
+In the same vein, Don Christensen, Executive Chairman of InvestBank Corp., listed the demands made by institutional investors: escrow accounts, water purchase contracts with clauses as strict as those in electricity contracts, and first-risk mechanisms to absorb construction risks.
+Investors are not afraid of water itself; they fear the unpredictable.
+Offer them a rate approved by a credible regulator and a buyer who pays on time, and the funds will flow in.

-Crucially, that money does not need to come in dollars.
-Mahesh Kotecha, President of Structured Credit International Corp., reminded that Africa holds more than a trillion dollars in liquid assets on the continent.
-He cited Angola’s 2024 water bond—a local currency issuance equivalent to $20 billion, secured by subscriber revenues and structured off the government’s balance sheet.
-African pension funds and insurers, currently invested in government T-bills, could be redirected toward water infrastructure if the structures are right.
-The solution is not always foreign exchange; it is financial plumbing.
+This capital does not necessarily have to be in the dollar currency.
+Mahesh Kotecha, president of Structured Credit International Corp., pointed out that the African continent holds over $1000 billion in liquid assets.
+He cited the example of the “water” bond issued by Angola in 2024—a local currency bond worth the equivalent of $20 billion, backed by subscriber revenues and structured off the government’s balance sheet.
+African pension funds and insurance companies, which currently invest their liquidity in Treasury bonds, could be redirected toward water infrastructure if the financial structures are adapted.
+The solution does not always involve foreign exchange, but rather tailored financial engineering.

-Ann Thomas, Senior WASH Advisor at UNICEF, indicated that over 80 percent of African households rely on onsite sanitation like pit latrines or septic tanks.
-However, the large-scale financing models discussed by the bankers in the room are still designed for centralised sewerage systems, a 19th-century solution for 21st-century African cities.
-“At current rates, it could take hundreds of years for this to ever take shape.”
-She warned.
-There is a glaring gap between how finance is structured and how people actually live.
-Bridging that gap will require the same creativity applied to bonds and guarantees to be applied to financing pit-emptying services, decentralised treatment, and household-level improvements.
-Sanitation cannot remain invisible in the investment conversation.
-The World Bank Group is signalling readiness.
-Dr Zeufack confirmed that the Bank is merging its guarantee platforms and that MIGA is committed to providing $1 billion in guarantees under the new Water Forward initiative.
-These guarantees are precisely the kind of credit enhancement that changes the risk-return calculus for a pension fund in Nairobi or Lagos.
-Nevertheless, they will only succeed if matched by political will.
+Ann Thomas, Senior WASH Advisor at UNICEF, warned of a major disconnect: more than 80% of African households rely on on-site sanitation systems – pit latrines or septic tanks.
+However, the large-scale funding models discussed by the bankers present are still based on centralized sewer systems, a solution inherited from the 19th century and ill-suited to 21st-century African cities.
+“At this rate, it would take hundreds of years to achieve this,” she warned.
+There is a yawning gap between the way finance is conceived and the reality of people’s lifestyles.
+Bridging the gap will require to demonstrate the same level of creativity as we do for bonds and guarantees—this time applying it to financing septic tank services, decentralized treatment, and household-level improvements.
+Sanitation can no longer be the forgotten topic in investment discussions.
+The World Bank Group is demonstrating its commitment to moving forward.
+Dr Zeufack confirmed the merger of the institution’s guarantee platforms and MIGA ‘s commitment to deploying $1 billion in guarantees under the new Water Forward initiative.
+These guarantees represent precisely the type of credit reinforcement capable of shifting the risk-return balance for a pension fund based in Nairobi or Lagos.
+However, they must be backed by unwavering political will.

 Conclusion

-The path forward was clear but demanding.
-African governments should use the Water Investment Scorecard not as a report card for donors but as a mirror to assess their own readiness.
-They should emulate Senegal’s country compact and the DRC’s corridor-based prioritisation of projects.
-In addition, they should accept that the most attractive signal they can send to the market is a utility bill that people trust enough to pay.
-The World Bank’s new goal is to achieve water security for an additional 400 million people by 2030.
-Africa’s water goals require fixing leaks, proper pricing, and mobilizing domestic savings, not more loans.
-Capital exists; certainty does not.
-Governments and regulators must close this gap to unlock investment.
+The roadmap is clear, but demanding.
+African governments should use the Water Investment Scorecard not as a report card for donors, but as a mirror to gauge their own maturity.
+They would do well to draw inspiration from Senegal’s national compact or the corridor-based prioritization approach adopted by the DRC.
+Above all, they must understand that the strongest signal they can send to the markets is a water bill that users are willing to pay with confidence.
+The World Bank has set a new goal of improving water security for an additional 400 million people by 2030.
+For Africa, this begins with reducing leaks, fair pricing, and mobilizing domestic savings—not with a flood of new loans.
+Capital is not lacking; what is missing is the assurance.
+It is up to governments and regulators to fill this gap so that investment can finally take off.

 LEAVE A REPLY